TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Input/Properties/Max.rst

    these number of characters.

    If the form element edits a varchar(40) field in the database you should also set this value to 40.

+   .. note:: If you change this value and there is already content longer then :confval:`max` the input will
+      be cropped without notice on saving.